UW-GAC/django-anvil-consortium-manager/docs/advanced.rst

 * ``list_table_class_view``: the table to use to display the list of workspaces for non-Staff Viewers.
 * ``workspace_detail_template_name``: the template to use to render the detail of the workspace

+The following attribute for WorkspaceListByType view has a default, but can be overridden:
+* ``workspace_list_template_name``: a path to the template to use to render the list of the workspace

 You may also override default settings and methods:

 - ``get_autocomplete_queryset``: a method to filter a workspace queryset for use in the :class:`~anvil_consortium_manager.views.WorkspaceAutocompleteByType` view.
 This queryset passed to this method is the workspace data model specified by the adapter, not the `Workspace` model.